-1. A sole proprietor will take care of investing money in his business single hand or might acquire loan to run the business.
+- A sole proprietor will take care of investing money in his business single hand or might acquire a loan to run the business.

-3. A sole proprietor will have to own a shop or rent a place in order to run the business.
+- A sole proprietor will have to own a shop or rent a place to run the business.

-4. A sole proprietor will take incharge of the customer complaints lodged against his/her goods when it is sold.
+- The sole proprietor will take charge of the customer complaint lodged against his/her goods when it is sold.

-5. A sole proprietor will also see to that their employees work according to the business government laws and regulations.
+- A sole proprietor will also see that their employees work according to the business government laws and regulations.

-6. A sole proprietor will also have a separate chartered accountant to maintain his/her financial accounts and see to it that the income tax is correctly filed and payed annually.
+- The sole proprietor will also have a separately charter accountant to maintain his/her financial accounts and see to it that the income tax correctly filed and paid annually.

-7. A sole proprietor will also take care of the payroll of the employees working under them.
-And will also maintain the records of the debts payed to a individual or any bank loans to run the business.
+- A sole proprietor will also take care of the payroll of the employees working under them.
+And will also maintain the records of the debts paid to an individual or any bank loans to run the business.

-8. A sole proprietor will also act as business analyst and does research before buying goods from the new dealers, and also does research about new services for customers.
+- The sole proprietor will also act as a business analyst and research before buying goods from the new dealers, and also researches new services for customers.

 Advantages of Sole Proprietorship:

-The following mentioned are some top advantages of soleproprietorship.
+The following mentioned are some top advantages of the sole proprietorship.

 1. One handed ownership: